osg-htc/docs/docs/compute-element/hosted-ce.md

 -   A Unix account on your cluster's submit server, accessible via an SSH key The OSG CE will use this account to automatically submit jobs, so it must also have permissions to submit jobs to the batch system

+-   If your batch system is not HTCondor, there needs to be a shared file system between the submit server and the compute nodes

 ## Setup Process